mattermost/docs/source/manage/cloud-data-export.rst

   Moreover, the export process doesn’t include integrations or any custom data.
 Other aspects of your instance, such as specific security settings and requirements, are also not included.
 For assistance with migrating additional data and settings, see our support options: https://mattermost.com/support/.

-Once mmctl is installed, we can generate the export from the source instance.
+Once mmctl is authenticated, you can generate the export from the source instance.

 Authenticate
 ------------